 I have not run into any issues with these fast charging standards on this or any other charger.
 But as it is a spec violation I want you to be informed.
 If you’re a stickler for meeting USB-C specifications this isn’t a good portable charger for you.
 If you’re more pragmatic it works fine and has no known issues.

-The ZMI PowerPack Aura 20K USB-C is a budget friendly 20,000mAh power bank.
-Offering up to 27W USB-C for small to medium sized devices.
-And Quick Charge and other fast charging tech for a variety of Android devices.
+The ZMI PowerPack Aura 20K USB-C is a budget-friendly 20,000mAh power bank.
+Offering up to 27W USB-C for small to medium-sized devices.
+And Quick Charge and another fast charging tech for a variety of Android devices.
 All at a low price for its specs.
 The downside is it can only fast charge one device at a time.
-Though it will normal charge two devices satisfactory.
+Though it will normally charge two devices satisfactorily.

 Its 27W max output is close enough to support a MacBook Air or 12-inch laptop.
 Apple laptops will accept the higher wattage 12V profile.
 Some PC laptops may only take 15V, in which case they’ll draw less power.